ARM-software/SDS-Framework/sds/README.md

 - `sdsPlayClose`: Closes the specified player stream.
 - `sdsPlayRead`: Reads a record with data and timestamp from the specified player stream and returns the number of data bytes read.
+- `sdsPlayGetSize`: Gets the number of data bytes in the record.
+- `sdsPlayEndOfStream`: Checks if end of stream has been reached and returns a nonzero value if end of stream.

 The function `sdsPlayRead` call shall be non-blocking where other function calls are typically blocking.
 All function calls except `sdsPlayInit/UnInit` shall be thread-safe.